 It also appears that flaxseeds have a positive influence on blood sugar balance, which is especially important considering the fact that one in three Americans have prediabetes.
-Consuming flaxseed has also been shown to reduce fasting blood glucose by 19.7 percent in patients with type 2 diabetes (the patients consumed flaxseed powder every day for one month).
+Consuming flaxseed has also been shown to reduce fasting blood glucose15 by 19.7 percent in patients with type 2 diabetes (the patients consumed flaxseed powder every day for one month).

 Flaxseed oil for skin.

 Many people also swear by flaxseed oil for improving skin health.
 And while the research supporting using flaxseed oil this way isn't particularly strong, there are a few studies that show that flaxseed oil can improve overall skin quality.
 One showed that flaxseed oil decreases skin roughness, scaling, and sensitivity while improving hydration and smoothness.

 Another study performed on animals showed that skin damage that occurs as a result of cigarette smoke can be improved by ALA16 (remember, this is the omega-3 specifically found in flaxseed oil).
 This is likely due to ALA's antioxidant and anti-inflammatory properties, which are thought to help reduce oxidative stress and even stimulate collagen synthesis.
 So next time you're making one of your favorite collagen recipes—like iced cream and chia pudding—consider adding a little flaxseed oil for extra skin-supporting benefits.